SMAC-Group/course_intro_statistics/slides/chapter2_diet.md

 type: slides
 ---

-# Comparing Diet A and B
+# Comparing Diets A and B

 ---

 # Getting the data

-In this set of slides we will replicate the `diet` data analysis example where diet A and B are compared which is presented in the lectures slides.
-Our first step is to download the data which are available in the `idar` R package.
-Assuming that this package is installed (if not please refer to Section 1 of this chapter), we can load the data as follows:
+In this set of slides, we will replicate the `diet` data analysis example presented in the lectures slides, and we will compare diets A and B. Our first step is to load the data which is available in the `idar` R package.
+Assuming that this package is installed (if not, please refer to Section 1 of Chapter 1), we can load the data as follows:

 ```r
 # Import data